Rogers Pass (British Columbia): Discovery of the pass

-Planning & construction
+Planning and construction

 Rogers blindly believed the pass presented no special engineering difficulties.
 By May 1883, the westward railhead had only reached Medicine Hat, still leaving time to find an alternative to the equally problematic Kicking Horse Pass.
 Moberly advocated Howse Pass.
 During the time it took to determine a practicable Kicking Horse/Selkirks route, the railhead had advanced up the Bow Valley making it too late to use Howse, which required an access from the North Saskatchewan River Valley.

 Since the immediate capital costs for the Selkirks and Big Bend options were similar, the additional operating costs expected from the increased mileage eliminated the latter.
 As a general rule, if the interest payable on a capital investment was less than the expected savings on operating costs, CP made the investment.
 Decisions were a trade-off between immediate costs and delayed costs.
 Later traffic revenue enabled upgrades.

-The acute capital shortage during 1885, meant months of unpaid payroll, and minor strikes.
-Captain Steele and his small North-West Mounted Police force protected construction manager Ross from confrontations with workers.
-When the Riel Rebellion drew Steele away, Ross formed his own 25-man armed police force.
+The acute capital shortage during 1885 meant months of unpaid payroll, and minor strikes.
+Captain Sam Steele and his small North-West Mounted Police force protected construction manager James Ross from confrontations with workers.
+When the North-West Rebellion drew Steele away, Ross formed his own 25-man armed police force.
 To survive the capital crisis, infrastructure costs were reduced to a bare minimum.
 Not only did untreated wooden trestles provide all bridging, but cuttings were of minimum width, track was not ballasted, and no snow sheds were built.
-Ballasting only occurred three years later.
+Ballasting occurred only three years later.
 Although accurately predicting construction costs was difficult, especially in a mountainous region, total overruns were reasonable.

 The eastern approach up the Beaver River required some of the largest trestles on the line.

 In early February 1885, three avalanches struck.
 At MacKenzie camp, 6 mi west of the summit, a worker was buried.
 At McDermot camp, 2 mi away, three buried men were never found.
 At the summit, three occupants escaped through a camp store window.
 Later that month avalanches totally destroyed the store, and buried six men in the vicinity.
 These slides, followed by heavy summer rainfall, delayed the work.
-Abandoning the damaged right-of-way on the western slope, north of the river, CP built the switchback Loops well clear of avalanche paths.
+Abandoning the damaged right-of-way on the western slope, north of the river, CP built the switchback loops well clear of avalanche paths.

 The railhead crossed the summit that August.
 After the last spike ceremony that November, the line was shut down for the winter.
 After slide damages were repaired, the line opened to through traffic the following June.